SchwabeDE/ros-maze/README.md

 1. Split laser data into two groups and get their maximum value.
 1. Set the wall follow direction according to the group with the biggest maximum value.

-_In the image below you can see the maximum value in the left group, therefore the robot will initially follow the wall to the left._
+_In the image below you can see both groups separated by a white dotted line.
+The maximum value is in the left group, therefore the robot will initially follow the wall to the left._

 ![Follow Wall Direction Heuristic](readme_files/followWallDirectionHeuristic.png)